deadlysyntax/stat_of_the_union/readme.md

 StatOfTheUnion is a reddit bot aimed at the /r/rugbyunion community to provide informative bots that respond to specific commands within a comment.

 #### Player Stats
-Add this line to your comment:
+Add this line to your reddit comment:

 ```
 !playerstats Jonah Lomu New Zealand